thejohnfreeman/cmake-future/README.md

-This extension is named `FutureExportDir` (modeled after [`GNUInstallDirs`](https://cmake.org/cmake/help/latest/module/GNUInstallDirs.html)), but its export is a variable named `CMAKE_INSTALL_EXPORTDIR`.
+This extension is named `FutureExportDir` (modeled after [`GNUInstallDirs`](https://cmake.org/cmake/help/latest/module/GNUInstallDirs.html)), but its export is a variable named `FUTURE_INSTALL_EXPORTDIR`.
 Its value is one of the name-based paths searched by [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) on your platform, i.e. a path to a directory containing subdirectories named